epfl-si/PhDperf/README.md

 ### Backends

 - the Zeebe stack
-    - a solo Zeebe in dev, a raft in prod
+    - a raft of three Zeebes
     - the BPMN
       - You can take a look at the process by installing the [BPMN Modeler](https://camunda.com/download/modeler/) and by opening [the process definition](https://github.com/epfl-si/PhDAssess-meta/blob/main/bpmn/phdAssessProcess.bpmn).
 - the GED uploader
-- the email sender
+- the Email sender
-- the pdf file builder
+- the PDF builder

 ### Frontend